Peter Gabriel (1977 album)

 Peter Gabriel is the debut studio album by the English singer-songwriter Peter Gabriel, released in February 1977 by Charisma Records.
 After his departure from the progressive rock band Genesis was made public in 1975, Gabriel took a break to concentrate on his family life.
 In 1976, he began writing material for a solo album and met producer Bob Ezrin, who agreed to produce it.
-Gabriel hired several additional musicians to play on the album, including guitarist Robert Fripp and bassist Tony Levin.
+Gabriel hired several additional musicians, including guitarist Robert Fripp and bassist Tony Levin.

 The album was later known as Peter Gabriel I or Car, referring to the album's artwork produced by Hipgnosis.
 Some music streaming services, including Gabriel's own Bandcamp page, refer to it as Peter Gabriel 1: Car.

-Upon the album's release, it peaked at No. 7 on the UK Albums Chart and No. 38 on the US Billboard 200.
-It has since reached Gold certification in both countries for selling 100,000 and 500,000 copies, respectively.
-The song "Solsbury Hill" was the first single from the album, and peaked at No. 13 in the UK.
-Gabriel supported the album with a tour of Europe and the US through 1977, featuring a seven-piece band including Fripp and Levin.
+Peter Gabriel reached No. 7 on the UK Albums Chart and No. 38 on the US Billboard 200.
+It is certified gold in both countries for selling 100,000 and 500,000 copies, respectively.
+"Solsbury Hill" was the first single, and reached No. 13 in the UK.
+Gabriel supported the album with a tour of Europe and the US during 1977, featuring a seven-piece band including Fripp and Levin.
 The album was remastered in 2002 and 2011.